pytorch/pytorch/aten/src/ATen/native/nested/README.md

 4. Call the function f on the dense tensor.
 5. Construct a new NestedTensor from the output of f and the sizes of the input NestedTensor.

-There are also important functions that under certain conditions of regularity they can be implemented effictevly by acccesing the underlying buffer and viewing it in a special manner.
+There are also important functions that, under certain conditions of regularity, can be implemented effectively by accessing the underlying buffer and viewing it in a special manner.
 For a good example of this see the implementation of `linear` in [NestedTensorTransformerFunctions.cpp](NestedTensorTransformerFunctions.cpp).

-The second class of functions can't be efficeintly implemented by viewing the NestedTensor as a dense tensor.
+The second class of functions can't be efficiently implemented by viewing the NestedTensor as a dense tensor.
 An example of this is `softmax_nested`.
 The implementation of this function can be found in [NestedTensorMath.cpp](NestedTensorMath.cpp).
 This can occur when there are strict problem boundaries that occur at the tensor_component level.
 For example, when computing the softmax of a NestedTensor we need to compute the softmax of each tensor_component individually.
 This is because the softmax function is not defined on tensors of different shapes.
 In this case we can't view the NestedTensor as a dense tensor and apply the softmax function to the entire tensor at once.
 Instead we need to apply the softmax function to each tensor_component individually.

 The problem with this though is that iterating over a potentially large number of tensor_components and launching individual cuda kernels for each one is very inefficient.
 Ideally we would launch one kernel that operates on all the tensor_components in parallel.